open-ephys/acq-board-docs/source/User-Manual/New-FPGA.rst

    *THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.*
    *Other authors retain ownership of their contributions.
 If a submission can reasonably be considered independently copyrightable, it's yours and we encourage you to claim it with appropriate copyright notices.
 This submission then falls under the "otherwise noted" category.
 All submissions are strongly encouraged to use the two-clause BSD license reproduced above.*

-.. :ref:`newfpga_licenses`
-.. ``UpdateFPGA_v0_4.bat``

-.. .. note:: The programmer might appear frozen at some percentages, but it is working.
-..
-In the rare case that something went wrong and it got stuck for more than **5 minutes**
-..     it is safe to try again, just by unplugging the board from power and usb,
-..     plugging it again and executing the updater.

-.. .. image:: /_static/images/usermanual/gateware/GUI-message.png
-..    :width: 80%
-..    :align: center